The Case of the Golden Idol: Development

 The game was developed by Latvian independent developers Ernests and Andrejs Kļaviņš, who had a decade of prior experience in the game industry.
 The brothers founded the studio Color Gray Games in 2021, with an objective to build prototypes for their games to see if their titles could be commercially successful.
+The Case of the Golden Idol was developed as the first commercial venture of the studio, and scouted for publication by publisher Playstack in late 2021.
-The Case of the Golden Idol was developed as the first commercial venture of the studio.
-The developers were inspired to work on the game by the niche of "deduction games" pioneered by The Return of the Obra Dinn and Her Story, observing a "lack of games in this mould that exist," and finding appeal to "games that respect the player's time and give them agency throughout the entire process."
-In response, they aimed to create a game that empowered players to "feel like a detective" through the use of "gameplay and not just through narrative flavor", rather than just as a series of puzzles.

-The developers made a conscious decision to pursue a pixel art style to invoke a "sense of nostalgia (for) the classic point and click adventure games of the nineties", with Andrejs Kļaviņš stating "we want(ed) to elicit a bit of nostalgia in those who grew up playing adventure games, but put a new spin on it."
-Citing the desire to "try something new", the developers pursued the 18th Century as a setting due to the overuse of the 19th Century, and were inspired by the art of Gustave Doré and William Hogarth as aesthetic references when illustrating the art of the game.
+The developers were inspired to work on the game by the genre of deduction games pioneered by The Return of the Obra Dinn and Her Story, observing a lack of similar games in the market.
+In response, they aimed to create an analytical detective game based on a realistically designed world.
+The developers pursued a visual design inspired by the pixel art of classic point-and-click adventure games of the 1990s, with Andrejs Kļaviņš stating "we want(ed) to elicit a bit of nostalgia in those who grew up playing adventure games, but put a new spin on it."
+Citing the desire to take a new approach, the developers pursued the 18th century as a setting due to the overuse of the 19th century, and were inspired by the art of Gustave Doré and William Hogarth as aesthetic references when illustrating the art of the game.
+The developers originally created the game using the Godot engine and produced its art using Aseprite.
+The game's soundtrack was written by Ukrainian composer Kyle Misko, who aimed to use orchestral elements to create a soundtrack evocative of the eighteenth century whilst integrating ambient and new age elements.
+For the downloadable content expansions, Misko used world instruments consummate with their new settings, such as Asian percussion and instruments for The Spider of Lanka and tribal elements for The Lemurian Vampire.

-The soundtrack of the game was arranged by Ukrainian composer Kyle Misko, and was released for download on Steam alongside game on 13 October 2022.
-Misko, who arranged the orchestral soundtrack, stated the game's soundtrack was influenced by a creative interpretation of orchestral, neoclassical, ambient and dramatic genres, and aimed to convey the mood of a detective game.
-The game was the first project by Misko to be released for a video game.

 A demo of the game was released on Steam on 25 August 2022, in line with the Steam Next Fest event in October 2022, an event that showcases upcoming games on the platform.
-The full version of the game was released on 13 October 2022.
+The full version of the game was released on 13 October 2022 for Windows and macOS, and released for the Nintendo Switch on 25 May 2023.
+It was also released by Netflix Games for Android and iOS on 11 June 2024.
+Ports for Xbox One and Xbox Series X/S were released on 8 July 2024, with versions for PlayStation 4 and PlayStation 5 releasing three weeks later on 29 July.

+A sequel, The Rise of the Golden Idol, was announced at The Game Awards 2023, and released on 12 November 2024, for Windows, macOS, Nintendo Switch, PlayStation 4, PlayStation 5, Xbox Series X/S and mobile devices through Netflix.
+The game takes place in the 1970s in continuity with the first game.